Hell in Christianity: Jewish background

-In the Greek Septuagint, the Hebrew word Sheol was translated as Hades.

-By at least the late or saboraic rabbinical period (500–640 AD), Gehinnom was viewed as the place of ultimate punishment, exemplified by the rabbinical statement "the best of physicians are destined to Gehinnom."
-(M. Kiddushin 4:14); also described in Assumption of Moses and 2 Esdras.
+By the Savoraic or early Geonic parts of the Rabbinic period (500–640 AD), Gehinnom was viewed as the place of ultimate punishment, as Rabbi Yehudah is recorded teaching in Kiddushin 82a:8: "[Even] the best of physicians is to Gehenna, and [even] the fittest of butchers is a partner of Amalek."
+It is also noted as such in the earlier apocryphal Assumption of Moses and 2 Esdras.

 New Testament

 Three different New Testament words appear in most English translations as "Hell":